Collision World Representation

 World Representation

-cuRobo represents the world with an instance of curobo.geom.types.WorldConfig which can store world objects as primitives, meshes, and depth images using nvblox or voxelization. cuRobo has GPU accelerated functions for collision queries with cuboids, meshes, and nvblox maps.
+cuRobo represents the world with an instance of curobo.geom.types.WorldConfig which can store world objects as primitives, meshes, and depth images using nvblox or voxelization. cuRobo has GPU accelerated functions for collision queries with cuboids, meshes, nvblox maps, and euclidean signed distance voxel grids.
 Other primitive types can be approximated to a cuboid or a mesh using helper functions described later in this page.
 An overview of the world representation and collision checkers is illustrated below.

 We will look at some examples in python.
 First, we will load a world that contains one object of each type,